jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 The A minor shape is another common barre chord learned by beginners.
 Played as a barre, the fingering is `x13421`.

 There are other grips that can be more comfortable than the barre chord.

+One comfortable grip is `x1342x`, like the barre chord without the top string.

 An interesting grip for this shape is `x1x432`.
 This voicing focuses on the treble triad on the top-3 strings, which is a root-position closed-voice triad.
 It then adds the root note in the bass.

-Another comfortable grip is `x1342x`, like the barre chord without the top string.

 The treble triads can also be played by themselves:
 `xxx321` and `xx231x`.